 - Read the textbook and watch any video links in the chapters - Review the chapter learning objectives prior to reading - Study both independently AND with others - Snowball your studies.
-Each time you review your course notes, start from day 1.
-Since exams are cumulative, this is REALLY necessary/helpful.

-- Read and attempt to complete the MasteringA&P homework problems before attending lecture and active learning sessions each week - Attend office hours and/or reach out to the course instructor ASAP if you feel you are getting off-track...do not wait until late in the semester - Set aside dedicated time to study for this class every week (preferably every day).
-Put it in your planner and stick to the plan! - Ask questions in and outside of class.
+Each time you review your course notes, start from the first chapter of the exam material. - Read and attempt to complete the MasteringA&P homework problems before attending lecture and active learning sessions each week - Attend office hours and/or reach out to the course instructor ASAP if you feel you are getting off-track...do not wait until late in the semester - Set aside dedicated time to study for this class every week (preferably every day).
+Put it in your planner and stick to the plan!

+- Ask questions in and outside of class.
 If your syllabus doesn't have the answer, please ask! - Don't get behind!
 This class will cover a LOT of content, so staying on-task is imperative. - Make sure you understand the figures and graphs...this is a topic that most new physiology students struggle with and/or simply overlook.
 You should be able to look at just about any graph and describe what story it is telling.
 What are the axes?
 What are the variables?
 What the heck is going on and why?
 What might make this graph change and why?
-This is where studying with others can really come into play! - Check the CANVAS announcements daily.
-This is only Doc.
-A's second offering of this course, so changes to the schedule are possible.
+This is where studying with others can really come into play! (i) - Check the CANVAS announcements daily.
+Changes to the schedule are possible.

-PERSONAL NOTE FROM COURSE INSTRUCTOR: If you are totally overwhelmed by the stresses of your semester and feel like you just can't handle the pressure, please contact me or someone at UF's Counseling and Wellness center.
+PERSONAL NOTE FROM DOC.
+A:

+If you are totally overwhelmed by the stresses of your semester and feel like you just can't handle the pressure, please contact me or someone at UF's Counseling and Wellness center.
 I genuinely care for my students' wellbeing.
 Without you, I would have no one to teach...and that's uncool.
-Please take care! ~Doc.
-A